intershop/devenv-4-iom/doc/04_development_process.md

 * Add or edit `customization/deployment.cluster.properties`.
 * Add custom deployment artifact to `customization/artifacts`.

 Now a new version of project-images must be built, using `caas2docker`.
 Configure IOM Development Environment to use the new images and restart the IOM pod.
-From now on, it is possible to redeploy the custom built artifact as described in sections Deployment of Custom Built Artifacts Using the Wildfly Admin Console and Deployment of Custom Built Artifacts Using CLI.
+From now on, it is possible to redeploy the custom built artifact as described in sections [Deployment of Custom Built Artifacts Using the Wildfly Admin Console](#deployment_wildfly) and [Deployment of Custom Built Artifacts Using CLI](#deployment_cli).

-# Deployment of Custom Built Artifacts Using the Wildfly Admin Console
+# <a name="deployment_wildfly"/>Deployment of Custom Built Artifacts Using the Wildfly Admin Console

 Using the _Wildfly Admin Console_ is the easiest way to add or update deployments.
 The deployment process is simply triggered by drag & drop.

-Unlike described in Deployment of custom built artifacts using CLI, deployments added/updated this way, will not survive a restart of the IOM pod.
+Unlike described in [Deployment of custom built artifacts using CLI](#deployment_cli), deployments added/updated this way, will not survive a restart of the IOM pod.

 The _Wildfly Admin Console_ has to be opened in a web browser.
 The according URL can be found in the output of the _info iom_ command.